 Upper Gorge Lookout

-The best way to enjoy the full scenery of Lawn Hill Gorge is to do the full 3.6 km (one way) loop walk.
+The best way to enjoy the full scenery of Lawn Hill Gorge is to do the full 3.6 km (one-way) loop walk.

 First, you walk inland, through the changing outback landscape to finally reach the Upper Gorge Lookout.
-Then, you return alongside the creek, passing on the way Indarri Falls and Indarri Lookout and at the end Duwadarri Lookout.
+Then, you return alongside the creek, passing on the way to Indarri Falls and Indarri Lookout and at the end Duwadarri Lookout.

-It is a long walk, but it covers all interesting points in one go.
+It is a long walk, but it covers all the interesting points in one go.
 Allow 4 hours.

 Our Experience & Tips